IQSS/dataverse/doc/sphinx-guides/source/admin/ror.rst

 .. literalinclude:: ../_static/util/make_ror_dump.sh

-In example above we include ROR identifiers for institutions from `Great Britain` with type `Education`.
+In example we include ROR identifiers for institutions from `Great Britain` with type `Education`.
 You can modify ``ROR_FILTER`` variable in the script to obtain the data you want.

 Next you need to execute the same api endpoint as in full dump::